benmalcom/Benjamin_Ikeji_Project/design.md

 ### UI/UX Design

 The UI/UX design is visually appealing and user-oriented.
-It is implemented similar experience from cinema/movie websites where a user is greeted by lists of movies available and from each movie the user can begin exploration into its details.
+It implements a similar experience as a cinema website (with a Lord of the Rings theme color) where a user is welcomed by lists of movies available and from each movie the user can begin exploration into its details.

 Here are some of the decisions taken: